nitinarv/AssignmentForReview/README.md

 8. Wrote a extended class of the AsyncTask class to do the 'getting' of the page and then processing of the string on the basis of what we want.
 9. Wrote a callback that can be used for all the different types of use we have for the task.
 10. In the NavigationDrawer on click of the list items we scroll down automatically to that result on the main screen.
+11. Implmented searchview in the Toolbar.
+Implemented a workaround to make it show the suggestions from the list